KonishchevDmitry/binup/README.md

 When tool is registered in the configuration file, you may install/reinstall/upgrade it by name: `binup install|upgrade $name`.
 If tool name is not specified, binup installs/upgrades all registered tools.

 Except for the configuration file, binup is fully stateless: it doesn't save any information about installed binaries.
-Instead, is always checks the actual state of the apps: if binary is missing, it installs it.
+Instead, it always checks the actual state of the apps: if binary is missing, it installs it.
 When the binary is already installed, it runs it with `--version` argument and tries to parse its actual version to compare with the latest release.
 If it fails to determine the version (the tool might not have `--version` flag), binup relies on binary file modification time, always setting it to update time of the downloaded release archive.

 ## Available commands